When we think of our favorite movies, there is invariably an element that is so novel, so surprising, that it ignites our imagination.

 Think of the character Hannibal Lecter in Silence of the Lambs.
-He is not the stereotypical shambling, schizophrenic serial killer but a thoughtful, erudite doctor, a psychiatrist.
-When paired with the character of Clarice Starling, a young, attractive FBI agent saddled with drawing crucial information from him, their relationship becomes a mesmerizing psychological seduction.
+He is not the stereotypical shambling, schizophrenic serial killer.
+Rather, he is a thoughtful, erudite doctor, a psychiatrist.
+When paired with the character of Clarice Starling — a young, attractive FBI agent saddled with drawing crucial information from him — their relationship becomes a mesmerizing psychological seduction.

 I’m not talking about plot, but about theme.
-Your theme is explored through your protagonist’s want.
+Your protagonist’s want reveals the theme.
 What is driving him through the story?
 Is it a desire for freedom, connection, security, justice?
-Notice how EVERY SINGLE CHARACTER IN YOUR STORY wants the same thing.
+Notice how every single character in your story wants the same thing.
 This might seem like a radical notion, but upon deeper investigation you will notice a uniformity of want.
-This is necessarily so because it is through this shared desire that your theme is explored.
+It is through this shared desire that your theme flourishes.

-Let’s say it is revenge.
-Ask yourself, “What is the dilemma of revenge?”
+Let’s say it is Revenge.
+Ask yourself, “What is the dilemma?”
 The powerful want is obvious, but what is the false belief?
-Perhaps it is that when I exact revenge I will feel safe again, or the world will make sense.
+Perhaps it is that when I exact revenge I will feel safe again.
+Perhaps that’s the only way the world will make sense for your protagonist now.
 What is the meaning that your protagonist attaches to his goal?
 This is the false belief.
-This sets up an impossible goal, i.e., dilemma.
+This sets up an impossible goal, the dilemma.
 As long as he believes that revenge will make him safe, his desire for revenge moves him toward feeling increasingly unsafe.

 Notice how frequently you get stuck when you try to figure out your plot.
 By placing your curiosity squarely on the dilemma besetting your protagonist, your plot will naturally emerge.